Add Google Tag Manager to a Maestro Form

 MaestroThe UI design product. | Form Builder Template Designer | All versions This feature is related to all versions.

-Whilst providing a better user experience, any standard Google Tag Manager (GTM)Google Tag Manager (GTM) is a tag management system (TMS) that allows you to quickly and easily update tracking codes and related code fragments collectively known as tags on your website or mobile app. configurations that utilize page views to track web-site traffic will stop tracking the user movement once the form is opened meaning none of the in-form navigation will be tracked.
+Whilst providing a better user experience, any standard Google Tag Manager (GTM)Google Tag Manager (GTM) is a tag management system (TMS) that allows you to quickly and easily update tracking codes and related code fragments collectively known as tags on your website or mobile app. configurations, which utilize page views to track web-site traffic, will stop tracking the user movements once the form is opened, meaning none of the in-form navigation will be tracked.

-To go around this constrain, you must correctly configure GTM in a Maestro form that enables virtual navigation events to be tracked for user navigation, which is described below.
-Additionally, you need to understand what events will be created in GTM as a user navigates through a live Maestro form, and how they can be captured in tags to generate analytics data.
+To go around this constrain, you must correctly configure GTM in a Maestro form so virtual navigation events are tracked for user navigation.
+Additionally, you need to understand what events will be created in GTM as a user navigates through a live Maestro form, and how they can be captured as tags to generate analytics data.

 Note

-1. Import a GTM widget library into Maestro.
+2. Import the GTM widget as a library into Maestro.
 You do it once per each Organization.

-2. Add the GTM widget to the relevant form in Maestro.
+3. Add the GTM widget to the relevant forms in Maestro.
 You do it once per form.

 Let's look at each step in details.